dsaikumar/document/ApacheConfigurations.md

+# Apache Web server configurations

+## Enable the proxy module in Apache

+**For setting the proxy need to uncomment these in the file for enabling the proxy setup**

+    LoadModule proxy_module modules/mod_proxy.so

+    LoadModule proxy_module modules/mod_proxy_http.so

+    LoadModule proxy_module modules/mod_proxy_ajp.so

+Save and restart the apache server

-# Configuration of Proxy in Apache
+## Configuration of Proxy in Apache

 Add these lines to httpd/conf/httpd.conf  file